Mohamed-Motaz/would-you-rather-udacity-react-redux/README.md

 # Project Instructions

-# MyReads: A Book Lending App
+# Would YOU Rather? : A Game App built using React and Redux

 ### Prerequisites